valkey-io/valkey-glide/node/DEVELOPER.md

 -   [Jest Runner](https://marketplace.visualstudio.com/items?itemName=firsttris.vscode-jest-runner) - in-editor test runner.
 -   [Jest Test Explorer](https://marketplace.visualstudio.com/items?itemName=kavod-io.vscode-jest-test-adapter) - adapter to the VSCode testing UI.
 -   [rust-analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer) - Rust language support for VSCode.

+### Hybrid package publishing method

+In this project we are using hybrid method for building the package for NodeJS, in order to support GLIDE's usage in projects based on either `CommonJS` or `ECMAScript` modules.
+Hybrid method -
+In order to build the package for usage in either module system, we use three different tsconfig files:

+-   `tsconfig-base` is the general tsconfig file, which the others will extend.
+-   `tsconfig-cjs` for `commonJS` build with `CommonJS` as the target of translation.
+-   `tsconfig` for `ECMA` build with `ECMA` as the target of translation.

+The build is composed of 2 build steps, one will use `tsconfig` and write the results of the package's translation into the `build-ts/mjs` folder, and the other will use `tsconfig-cjs` and will write into the `build-ts/cjs` folder.
+Additionaly, we add to `package.json` the following export rule, which presents to the user the correct index file, based on the import statement used - `import` for `ECMA`, and `require` for `CommonJS`.
+As part of the build we run the `fixup_pj_files_for_build_type` script, which adds the `type` and `types` entries to the different `package.json` that been created for `ECMAScript` and `CommonJS` with the fitting values.